tmarkovich/minimal-mistakes/_posts/2017-8-19-linking-python-to-c-with-cffi.md

 Combining `PyPy` with a `CFFI` linked module, it is possible to obtain performance within an order of magnitude to C while still operating within Python.
 Amazingly enough, `PyPy` + `CFFI` out performs even vectorized `SciPy` in this situation!
 Granted, this is a sample size of 1 but it is at least encouraging.

 Of course, CFFI is not a magic bullet.
 Performing optimizations of this kind can significantly limit the flexibility of certain aspects of your code-base, and require developers to be more deliberate about their use of interfaces.
 It also adds maintenance costs because developers will now need to be able to support both C and Python.

+#### Edits
+Note: The timings were updated to reflect an updated version of the underlying C function that matches the scipy behaviour better.
+Thank you @mgeier for pointing out this error!

 ## Scripts
 The callgraph was generated with